D1978. Pair of Blue and White Tobacco Jars with Brass Covers

 Both marked BP in blue for De Vergulde Blompot (The Gilt Flowerpot) factory

-Each painted on the front with an Indian chieftain smoking a pipe and seated on a pedestal beside a covered tobacco jar inscribed “B: RAPPE” or “St DOMINGO” before a tall leafy tobacco plant, to the right two ships under sail, and to the left a barrel revealing tobacco leaves beside other cargo vessels, one monogrammed VOC, all on a plateau beneath a cloudy sky; each with a brass cover surmounted by a double-conical knop with ball finial.
+Each painted on the front with an Indian chieftain smoking a pipe and seated on a pedestal beside a covered tobacco jar inscribed “B: RAPPE” or “St DOMINGO” before a tall leafy tobacco plant.
+To the right two ships under sail, and to the left a barrel revealing tobacco leaves beside other cargo vessels, one monogrammed VOC, all on a plateau beneath a cloudy sky.
+Each jar with a brass cover surmounted by a double-conical knop with ball finial.